-The ego has developed over many years of conditioning of the mind, and for this reason is also referred to as the ego-mind.
+The ego has developed over many years of conditioning of the mind, and for this reason, is also referred to as the ego-mind.

-This conditioning comes from our experiences with parents, teachers, peers and strangers.
-It also comes from the information we consume, like movies, music and the daily news.
+This conditioning comes from our experiences with parents, teachers, peers, and strangers.
+It also comes from the information we consume, like movies, music, and the daily news.

 Thus, the ego-mind is like a big brother that doesn’t know when to stop caring and shielding his younger sibling.
 It doesn’t know when the very protection it uses to make our growth easier, becomes the protection that hampers our growth altogether.

-How I see it, is that the ego mind is really just a disaster management system in our head that sometimes goes overboard!
+How I see it, is that the ego-mind is really just a disaster management system in our head that sometimes goes overboard!

-Most of us begin to go at war with ourselves when we realize this big brother is causing us more pain than the actual events around us.
+Most of us begin to go to war with ourselves when we realize this big brother is causing us more pain than the actual events around us.
 We’re busy fighting the ego-mind, telling it not to get in the way.

 As a consequence, we’re mentally drained and exhausted.

-We are inconsistent in our actions because at times we follow the big brother, and at times, we act like rebels.
+We are inconsistent in our actions because at times we follow our big brother, and at times, we act like rebels.
 The inner conflict drives us crazy, almost to the point of an identity crisis.